MicrosoftDocs/iis-docs/iis/manage/provisioning-and-managing-iis/features-of-the-windows-process-activation-service-was.md

 ## Configuration Isolation and Security

 Before WAS starts an Application Pool and its worker process it generates a unique configuration file for this Application Pool.
 Application Pools also have configuration settings to run Application Pools under unique identities.
 Isolation can be achieved however even if the same identity is used.
 WAS creates a unique Security Identifier (SID) for each Application Pool.
 The Application Pool configuration file is then secured with this unique SID.
 This ensures that Application Pool configuration files can only be read by Administrators and the Application Pool itself.
 Even file permissions can be configured using this unique SID.

-### Application Pool Identities

-In Windows Server 2008 SP2 and Windows Server 2008 R2 Application Pools can now run as an unique Application Pool Identity.
-More about this topic can be found here.

 ## Diagnostics and Monitoring